 How do you know when it’s felted?

 Use the ‘pinch test’.
-Pinch your thumb and index finger into your felt and if you can pull two layers apart, then it’s not felted yet – you need to roll it some more!
+Pinch your thumb and index finger into your felt and if you can lift fibres away, then it’s not felted yet – you need to work it some more!

 Do you have trouble getting rid of the soap suds?